gordoncottonguo-jpg/Pagerank-hw/README.md

 - the generated CSV files are included,
 - the output figures are included,
 - the report is included in Markdown format.

 ---

-## Course context

-This work was produced for the course project in **Probabilities for Machine Learning**.

-The assignment requires:

-- generating a random graph,
-- computing the stationary distribution with power iteration,
-- simulating random walks,
-- comparing rankings via a distance between permutations,
-- and discussing the probabilistic interpretation of PageRank.

----